Charlie Wurz

-Charlie Wurz (born 2 December 2005) is an Austrian-British racing driver who most recently competed for Prema Racing in the Italian F4 Championship.
-He is the son of former Formula One driver Alexander Wurz.
+Charlie Wurz (born 2 December 2005) is an Austrian and British racing driver who last raced in the FIA Formula 3 Championship for Trident.

+Wurz is the son of former Formula One driver Alexander Wurz and older brother of Oscar.
+He is the 2022 Formula 4 UAE and the 2023 Formula Regional Oceania champion.
+Wurz debuted in FIA Formula 3 for Jenzer Motorsport in 2024.

 Racing career

 Karting

 Wurz competed in karting series across Europe since 2017.
 These included the Rotax Max Challenge, WSK events and FIA sanctioned karting series.
 During this time, Wurz was scouted to join the Ferrari Driver Academy.

 Lower formulae

 2021

 Wurz made his single-seater debut in 2021, competing at the Vallelunga round of the Italian F4 Championship as part of the Prema outfit and taking a win in the rookie class during Race 3.
 He would go on to compete in his home round at the Red Bull Ring, scoring points that elevated him to 20th in the standings.
 At the end of the year, Wurz took his first win in the category, taking victory at the F4 UAE Trophy Round held in support of the 2021 Abu Dhabi Grand Prix.